No More Lies!

 We can do the same program with less money: No you can’t.
 You know you can’t.
 You are already scraping by.
 Don’t accept a check from a donor who wants all the bells and whistles you explained in your pitch, but at a lower cost.
 Explain the true costs, including administrative costs, of getting results.
 Politely, but firmly, explain to them that an inferior investment will yield an inferior result.
 If they simply can’t afford the price tag, then encourage them to find fellow funders to co-invest with.

 We can start a new program that doesn’t fit with our mission or strategy: Yes that big, fat check a donor is holding in front of you looks very appealing.
 But if it takes your organization in a different direction than your strategy or your core competencies require, accepting it is a huge mistake.
 Nonprofits must constantly ensure that money and mission are aligned.
-Otherwise the organization will be scattered in countless directions with an exhausted staff and confused donor base.
+Otherwise, the organization will be scattered in countless directions with an exhausted staff and confused donor base.
 Don’t let a donor take you down that road.

 We can grow without additional staff or other resources: Nonprofit staff truly excel at working endless hours with very few resources.
 They have perfected the concept of doing more and more with less and less.
 But someday that road must end.
 Nonprofit leaders have to be honest with donors when their staff and resources are at capacity.
 Because eventually program results will suffer and the donor will receive little in return for their investment.